-The number of households invited to participate in the survey in Wales, as of 5 September, was 6,122, of which 1,787 have enrolled.
-In responding households, there are 3,801 eligible people.
+The number of households invited to participate in the survey in Northern Ireland, as of 19 September, was 4,122, of which 1,461 have enrolled.
+In responding households, there are 3,174 eligible people.

-Response rates for England are found in Table 4 of the dataset that accompanies this bulletin, and initial response rates for Wales are in Table 6.
-The response rates cannot be regarded as final response rates to the survey since those who are invited are not given a time limit in which to respond.
+Response rates for England are found in Table 4 of the dataset that accompanies this bulletin.
+Initial response rates for Wales are in Table 6 and initial response rates for Northern Ireland are in Table 8.
+We provide response rates separately for the different sampling phases of the study.